-All single subject students must offer a Research Project, which must not exceed 8,000 words, excluding appendices, footnotes, and bibliography (see page 7).
-Students can also choose to offer an optional dissertation on any topic that particularly interests them (see page 7).
+All single subject students must offer a Research Project, which must not exceed 8,000 words, excluding appendices, footnotes, and bibliography (see page 17).
+Students can also choose to offer an optional dissertation on any topic that particularly interests them in order to further their knowledge of a particular topic of the course.
+The student will benefit from supervisions pertaining to the topic and the writing of this optional dissertation, but this dissertation will not be examined.